Ziumper/ziumper.github.io/_posts/2023-10-23-how-to-store-big-binary-files-with-git-lfs.md

 will be like this ```C:\Tools\lfs-folderstore.exe```.

-To setup repo with lfs please add .gitattributes file in your repository.
+To set up repo with lfs please add .gitattributes file in your repository.
 For examples check this [link](https://github.com/gitattributes/gitattributes).

 ## Unity .gitattributes